marvrez/BoomerCV/README.md

 * `webcam` - open up a webcam viewer
 * `flow` - run optical flow demo with webcam
 * `phash` - compare the phash'es of two images
-* `rotate` - rotate an image with a specified angle
+* `rotate` - rotate an image 90 degrees left or right

 More instructions will be shown about these functions if you run them without any additional parameters.